Skip to main content

 This feature lets you pick a record from the list and reprocess it either in the same or in a different topic, while letting you change its content beforehand.

 Upon click the Reprocess message (1), you will be asked to pick a destination topic (2), and then you will end up on the produce tab with your message pre-filled.
-From there you can either Produce the message directly or make adjusments before (3). img_6.png
+From there you can either Produce the message directly or make adjustments before (3).

-If you are regularly using the same set of Consume Configuration (Show From, Limit, ...) and Filters, you can save your current view as a template for reuse.
+If you are regularly using the same set of Consume Configuration (Show From, Limit, ...) and Filters, or if you'd like to share them with your colleagues, you can save your current view as a template for reuse.